Voice of God — Can every Christian hear the voice of God?

 Then the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.
 The LORD God commanded the man, saying, “From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.”
 Genesis 2:15-17 (NASB)

 Eve was the second person to hear the voice of God (Genesis 3:8-13).
 Cain, their first son, was the next person recorded to hear the voice of God (Genesis 4:1-2, 9).
-Other individuals, named in the book of Genesis, heard the voice of God also.
+Other individuals named in the book of Genesis heard the voice of God also.
 Among the more significant persons in Genesis to hear God’s voice were Noah (Genesis 6:13), Abraham (Genesis 12:1-3), Issac (Genesis 26:24), and Jacob (Genesis 28:13).
 Other Old Testament saints who heard the voice of God include Moses, King David, King Solomon, Daniel, and the prophets.
 The apostles in the New Testament obviously heard the voice of God.
-They walked and talked with Jesus.
-We cannot name all of the individuals who heard the voice of God since the list would be too long.
+They walked and talked with Jesus!
+We will not name all of the individuals who heard the voice of God since the list would be too long.

-We should notice that many Old and New Testament believers did not hear the voice of God.
+We should notice there is no record of many Old and New Testament believers hearing the voice of God.
 There is no record that God appeared to Abraham’s wife Sarah, even though she appears in Hebrews 11 among the saints who were examples of faith.
 Scripture does not tell us that Esau or the twelve sons of Jacob heard the voice of God.
 In the New Testament, there is no record that those listed in Romans 16 heard the voice of God.
 There is no record that Timothy, Titus, Aquila, Prisca, Epaphrodites, Euodia, Syntyche, Archippus, Nypha, Eubulus, Pudens, Linus or Claudia ever heard the voice of God.
 Yet, they were believers.

 What Is the Voice of God?

 So far, we have assumed that the voice of God is the audible voice of God — a sound from God that can be heard with the ear.
-But the most obvious way God speaks to us is through the Word of God.
-The word of God is how He has spoken to everyone.
+But the most obvious way God speaks to us today is through the Word of God.
 All of Scripture is the word of God.
 As we read Scripture, we hear the voice of God.
 That is the message of 1 Thessalonians 2:13.

 For this reason we also constantly thank God that when you received the word of God which you heard from us, you accepted it not as the word of men, but for what it really is, the word of God, which also performs its work in you who believe.
 1 Thessalonians 2:13 (NASB)

-Later in Revelation 19:13 we are told that the name of Jesus is the “Word of God.”
-What He speaks is Scripture.
+Later in Revelation 19:13, we are told that the name of Jesus is the “Word of God.”
+What He spoke is Scripture.

 Another important example is 2 Timothy 3:16-17 which tells us that the Bible or Scripture is inspired.